oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-project/create-project.md

 In this lab, you will:

-- Create a Project to hold the Robot and Integration assets
+- Create a project to hold the robot and integration assets

 ### Prerequisites